nataliepopescu/bencher_scrape/README.md

 ### Configure

-Configure LLVM with your desired build system (we used Unix Makefiles) as follows:
+Configure LLVM with your desired build system (we used Unix Makefiles) and these flags:

 ```sh
 $ cmake -G "Unix Makefiles" \